Emini Trading Contracts Outlined

 Those new to emini trading often have difficulty determining which index futures contract is the best fit for them.
-For this reason we are going to outline and profile each emini contract for those who haven’t quite yet grasped the differences between these four very unique trading instruments.
+For this reason we are going to outline and profile each contract for those who haven’t quite yet grasped the differences between these four very unique trading instruments.

-The S&P Emini futures contract is the most popular and rightly so since not only is it traded exclusively by many, it is also used by stock traders as a strong indicator for daily market direction.
+The S&P futures contract is the most popular and rightly so since not only is it traded exclusively by many, it is also used by stock traders as a strong indicator for daily market direction.
 Most stock traders will always have a live chart or ticker open on their trading platform displaying real-time feeds of these futures since they are literally the ring in the bull’s nose.
 Wherever they go, the cash market will follow making the S&P 500 index futures a very important tool for those utilizing short term trading methods in the stock markets.

 S&P 500 Futures Contract

 The Chicago Mercantile Exchange or CME, introduced the S&P mini sized contract in the 90’s as an alternative to the larger sized S&P futures contract since the original contract became too large for many smaller traders to utilize.
-The smaller S&P emini contract is one-fifth the size of the larger, original contract and is traded electronically through the Globex system.
+The smaller S&P mini contract is one-fifth the size of the larger, original contract and is traded electronically through the Globex system.

 The contract up ticks and down ticks in quarter points and is the minimum price movement with each quarter point tick equal to $12.50 with a whole point value of $50.
 The S&P futures market is highly liquid and is employed by institutional traders for speculation and hedging.
 It is not uncommon for the mini SP contract to trade as many as ten-thousand shares in the course of one minute to give an example of market depth and the amount of daily volume as well as to underscore their importance as a vital trading indicator and about market sentiment.
 Trading without one eye on the S&P futures is akin to trading blindfolded.

-ES Emini
+ES S&P

-The symbol for the S&P emini futures contract is ES.
+The symbol for the S&P futures contract is ES.
 Of course this only refers to the basic contract in general terms.
 Futures contracts are derivatives which means their value is derived from an underlying issue, in this case the S&P 500 cash market.
 As a derivative, they have expiration dates and cease to hold any value after a set expiry date.
-Expiry is determined by four different months starting with March, followed by June, September, and December, meaning there are four different contracts within a calander year.
-Each month has a different letter within the ES emini symbol to identify which month the contract will expire.
+Expiry is determined by four different months starting with March, followed by June, September, and December, meaning there are four different contracts within a calendar year.
+Each month has a different letter within the ES symbol to identify which month the contract will expire.
 The identifying letters are as follows:

 March = H